rolandcoops/Gradiate/readme.md

 IE9+ as post-babel build (lib folder) uses ES5 features.
 Pre-babel build (src folder) will work in IE11+.

-Note: If running in enterprise mode, ES5 features such as Array.isArray() might have to be polyfilled!
+**Note**: If running in enterprise mode, ES5 features such as Array.isArray() might have to be polyfilled!